Kauai firefighters extinguish fire at Poipu resort

-Kauai firefighters extinguished a fire that broke out early this morning at a Poipu Resort.
+Kauai firefighters extinguished a fire that broke out early Thursday at a Poipu Resort.

 Smoke and flames were emanating from The Point’s maintenance building, Kauai Fire Department said.